 Step 3 in Figure 7: The Audit Team produces an Audit Report that contains the results of the Audit and recommendations.
-The Audit Report must be agreed with the Equipment Vendor and be signed by both parties.
-It must also be made available to GSMA, and the Audit Report may be provided to other relevant stakeholders at the discretion of the Equipment Vendor.
-An Audit Summary Report is also produced, that can be published on the NESAS Web Site [12] for the purposes of highlighting NESAS participation by the Equipment vendor.
+The Audit Report shall be agreed with the Equipment Vendor and be signed by both parties.
+It shall also be made available to GSMA, and the Audit Report may be provided to other relevant stakeholders at the discretion of the Equipment Vendor.
+An Audit Summary Report is also produced, that can be published on the NESAS Web Site [13] for the purposes of highlighting NESAS participation by the Equipment vendor.

-The assessment of the Vendor Development and Product Lifecycle processes is depicted in Figure 8.
+The assessment of the Vendor Development and Product Lifecycle Processes is depicted in Figure 8.

-Figure 8 Assessment of vendor processes
+Assessment of vendor processes